Jimi Hendrix, Glen Campbell, Tiny Tim — In Dallas (…Separately), 1969

 Glen Campbell was in town for several days in June, 1969.
 He arrived at Love Field on June 15 and was met by a “high-spirited throng” of teenage admirers.
 He was here to promote the release of the movie True Grit (in which he appeared with John Wayne), as well as to perform at Memorial Auditorium on June 19, 1969.

-Video is from the WFAA Newsfilm Collection, held at the Hamon Arts Library, Southern Methodist University.
-(I have captured the color images from that video.)
-The video appeared in a post on the Hamon Library blog (its homepage is here); that post can be found here.
+Video is from the WFAA Newsfilm Collection, held at the Hamon Arts Library, Southern Methodist University; screenshots are from those clips.
 Any requests to license these clips (or any of the other thousands at SMU!) should be directed to curator Jeremy Spracklen.

 Copyright © 2017 Paula Bosse.
 All Rights Reserved.